Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 Note: it makes sense to nominate capacity builders/stewards early in this process as they will act as amplifiers.
 It also seems reasonable to record the number of candidates selected and check it matches our distribution criterea.
 It seems prudent to measure funds distributed

 ## Hiring Process
+- A call for new hires is put out articulating foundation needs/wants
+- A new hire contacts foundation and initial shared conection is established
+-

 ## Onboarding Process
 - A desire to participate in emitted on a community platform or other channels